NashReact/jest-exercises/ReadMe.md

-# Jest Excerises
+# Jest Exercises

-This repo is a Collection of exercises to get you start and familiar with testing using [Jest](facebook/jest).
+This repo is a Collection of exercises to get you started and familiar with testing using [Jest](facebook/jest).

 ## Getting Started
 - Clone this repo